peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 ## Constructors

-* `NormalizingCharacterInput(com.upokecenter.text.ICharacterInput input) NormalizerInput`<br>
+* `NormalizingCharacterInput(com.upokecenter.text.ICharacterInput input)`<br>
  Deprecated.
-Initializes a new instance of the NormalizerInput class using Normalization Form C.
+Initializes a new instance of the class.
 * `NormalizingCharacterInput(com.upokecenter.text.ICharacterInput stream,
-                         Normalization form) NormalizerInput`<br>
+                         Normalization form)`<br>
  Deprecated.
-Initializes a new instance of the NormalizerInput class.
+Initializes a new instance of the class.
 * `NormalizingCharacterInput(List<Integer> characterList)`<br>
  Deprecated.
-Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
- Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
 * `NormalizingCharacterInput(List<Integer> characterList,
                          Normalization form)`<br>
  Deprecated.
-Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
- Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
-* `NormalizingCharacterInput(String str) NormalizerInput`<br>
+* `NormalizingCharacterInput(String str)`<br>
  Deprecated.
-Initializes a new instance of the NormalizerInput class using Normalization Form C.
+Initializes a new instance of the class.
 * `NormalizingCharacterInput(String str,
                          int index,
                          int length,
-                         Normalization form) NormalizerInput`<br>
+                         Normalization form)`<br>
  Deprecated.
-Initializes a new instance of the NormalizerInput class.
+Initializes a new instance of the class.
 * `NormalizingCharacterInput(String str,
-                         Normalization form) NormalizerInput`<br>
+                         Normalization form)`<br>
  Deprecated.
-Initializes a new instance of the NormalizerInput class.
+Initializes a new instance of the class.

 ## Method Details